Yuvrajchandra/failstodeliver/README.md

 The file contains the date, CUSIP numbers, ticker symbols, issuer name, price, and total number of fails-to-deliver (i.e., the balance level outstanding) recorded in the National Securities Clearing Corporation's ("NSCC") Continuous Net Settlement (CNS) system aggregated over all NSCC members.

+failstodeliver data can also be used to get **CUSIP-TICKER mapping**.

 The record layout and maximum field sizes are shown below :

 | Field Name | Field Description | Maximum Size |